Creating API Tests

 * **Local variables** are defined at the test-case level and are available only within that test case.

-* **Global variables** are available across all test cases in a project.
+* **Global variables** are available across all test cases in the workspace.

 * **Runtime variables** are captured from API responses using the **Store response** field and are available to subsequent steps within the same execution.